Workers as Partners: a Theory of Responsible Firms in Labor Markets: A DMP model with responsible firms

 \subsection{The standard DMP setting}

 \paragraph{Environment} Time is discrete and infinite.
-A unit mass of identical workers supplies labor inelastically at wage $w > b$, the exogenous unemployment allowance.
-Identical firms operate in the labor market, each employing at most one worker and producing with CRS technology using labor as the sole input.
-Firms can be either operational or idle.
-Operational firms may open vacancies, incurring a constant cost $\k$.
+Workers receive an unemployment value $b$ when not employed.
+Firms each employ at most one worker and produce $y$ when matched.
+An unmatched firm posts a vacancy at per-period cost $\kappa$; we abstract from an additional ``idle'' margin, so the stock of firms is split between filled jobs and vacancies.

 Once a vacancy is filled, the match produces $y$ units of output and incurs a wage cost $w$.
-In each period, the match dissolves with exogenous probability $\d$.
-The firm does not control output, and wages result from an endogenous bargaining process
+In each period, the match dissolves with exogenous probability $\delta$.
+Wages result from an endogenous bargaining process

-where $\phi$ is the worker's bargaining power, and $S_\o$ and $S_f$ are the worker's and firm's surpluses, respectively.
+where $\phi$ is the worker's bargaining power, and $S_\omega$ and $S_f$ are the worker's and firm's surpluses, respectively.
+The bargaining stage takes $(U,V,\theta)$ as given: bargaining determines the wage conditional on current outside values and tightness, while those objects are pinned down in equilibrium.

 The matching process follows the function $M(u,v)$, where $u$ and $v$ are the aggregate measures of unemployed workers and vacancies, respectively.
 The matching function is concave and increasing in both arguments.
-Labor market tightness is $\t = v/u$.
-Given $M(u,v)$ is homogeneous of degree one, the probability of filling a vacancy is $q(\t) = M(1/\t, 1)$, and the probability an unemployed worker finds a job is $p(\t) = \t q(\t)$.
-Since $M(u,v)$ is increasing, $q(\t)$ is decreasing, and $p(\t)$ is increasing in $\t$.
+Labor market tightness is $\theta = v/u$.
+Given $M(u,v)$ is homogeneous of degree one, the probability of filling a vacancy is $q(\theta) = M(1/\theta, 1)$, and the probability an unemployed worker finds a job is $p(\theta) = \theta q(\theta)$.
+Since $M(u,v)$ is increasing, $q(\theta)$ is decreasing, and $p(\theta)$ is increasing in $\theta$.

-Both workers and firms discount the future at a common discount rate $\b < 1$.
+Both workers and firms discount the future at a common discount rate $\beta < 1$.
 A representative worker can be either employed or unemployed at any given time.
 In stationary equilibrium, the present values of an employed or unemployed worker are respectively given by